 - Easy Korean Beef Bibimbap Recipe (Mixed Rice)

 - How to Cook Steak (Butter Basted Pan-Seared Steak)

 - Beef Barley Soup

 - Roast Beef Tenderloin Recipe with Red Wine Sauce

 Garlic Butter Steak Bites

-- Add olive oil to a large skillet over medium-high heat.
-Once the pan is hot add the steak in a single layer, working in batches as needed.
-Sprinkle with salt and pepper to season.
-Cook the steak for 4-5 minutes, stirring often.
+- Add the olive oil to a large skillet set over high heat.
+Once the pan is hot add the steak in a single layer, working in batches if necessary.
+Sprinkle generously with salt and black pepper to season.

-- Reduce heat to low and melt approximately 4 tablespoons butter in the pan.
+- Reduce heat to medium-low and melt approximately four tablespoons of butter in the pan.
 Add the minced garlic to the butter; cook for approximately 1 minute.
-Stir to coat the steak bites in the garlic butter and continue to cook for an additional minute or so.
+Return the steak back to the skillet.
+Stir to coat the steak bites in the garlic butter sauce and continue to cook for an additional minute or so.

-- Remove pan from heat and sprinkle with fresh chopped parsley, salt, and pepper, to taste.
+- Remove the pan from heat and sprinkle with chopped parsley, salt, and pepper, to taste.
 Enjoy!